-^{}SCOPE 1 covers direct emissions from landlord controlled sources.
+SCOPE 1 covers direct emissions from landlord controlled sources.
 SCOPE 2 covers indirect emissions from the generation of purchased electricity, steam, heating and cooling controlled by the landlord.
 SCOPE 3 includes all other indirect emissions that occur in a company's value chain, including emissions from energy procured by tenants directly from utility.
 BEES Energy consumption benchmarks.
 CBECS Energy consumption benchmarks.
-LEA Emissions factors.
+IEA Emissions factors.
+DEFRA Emissions factors.
 Circular Economy Embodied Carbon Footprint Database.
 UKGBC Guide to scope 3 reporting for development.
 Non-US assets/utilities that were not whole building were estimated using the BEES intensities by fuel.
 US assets/utilities that were not whole building were estimated using the CBECS intensities by fuel.
 IEA emissions factors were used to convert electricity consumption into carbon emissions.
-DEFRA emissions factors were used to convert US electricity consumption into carbon for the lifetime of developments were both used to estimate the carbon footprint for development.
-The carbon footprint is formulated using energy data that is independently verified per the Verification Statement in the Appendix.
-The carbon footprint once calculated using the energy data and emissions factors is not independently verified.
+Circular Economy embodied carbon intensities and UKGBC guidance for reporting on expected operational carbon for the lifetime of developments were both used to estimate the carbon footprint for development.
+The carbon footprint is formulated using the energy data and emissions factors is not independently verified.